Bishops Stortford. Richard Pilston and Chapel Row

 Jacqueline Cooper notes that in the sixteenth century two Fish Market shops had been left by Richard Pilston to the church and poor to enable ‘the most honestest of the said poorest sort to have their dwellings in the said two tenements’ – a sort of almshouse charity.
 But the commissioners found that the shops had been sold, probably in 1675, by the parish officers for ‘a valuable summe of moneye and ye moneye imbezelled or misemployed’.
 However, had they been sold, they could not have been exchanged in 1821, about 150 years later.
 Either they would not have existed or would have had new owners.
 Unverifiable explanations could be that other shops used as a source of income, not the almshouses, were sold or that the poor lived above the shops, the shops being sold or leased while the upper floors were kept as almshouses.

 According to Victoria County History, five almshouses at New Town were acquired by exchange under the Inclosure Act 1821 for the two tenements originally given by Richard Pilston.
-The income, along with some other charities combined into the Poors Estate, was applied in the upkeep of the almshouses, which are inhabited by poor aged women in receipt of parochial relief, and in the distribution of coal to the poor.
+The income, along with some other charities combined into the Poors Estate, was applied in the upkeep of the almshouses, which were inhabited by poor aged women in receipt of parochial relief, and in the distribution of coal to the poor.
 Note the different requirements from the Market almshouses.
 They are shown in the OS map Essex XXII.15 (1st ed/rev 1862-96) as being to the south of the Baptist church.
+The site has been referred to as Chapel Lane but more frequently Chapel Row.
 The site is now (2018) Archers Place.

 An auction notice by Sworders dated 1871 states that the 4 buildings for sale were near the almshouses, indicating the almshouses were near the property for sale.
 Not too helpful at first sight, but the OS map Hertfordshire XXIII.10 (Bishops Stortford; Great Hallingbury; Thorley), revised 1896, published 1898 does indeed show two blocks of 4 buildings near a block of 5, indicating the almshouses are on the site just south of the Baptist church.
 Sometimes it is not clear from the OS labels exactly which building is referred to.